 Is Series racing organized regionally?

-Note: while the tracks are organized around broad sections of the country, drivers are welcome to join series that are not near their places of residence.
-For example, we had drivers from California in the Central Series and drivers from the midwest in the Eastern Series.
+Yes and no. We have organized the tracks we run into two groups to help manage logistics for both drivers and crew.
+Note that while the tracks are organized around broad sections of the country, drivers are welcome to join series that are not near their places of residence.
+For example, we had drivers from California in the Central Series and drivers from the Midwest in the Eastern Series in 2018.
 We have also had interest for 2019 from international drivers, and we welcome that.

 What will the weekend schedule be like?

 The series will generally be 3-day events, with the first day being a track test day (usually 3-4 sessions on track), and the next two days following the standard regional weekend format of qualifying and a race each day.
-The SMX5 cars will be assigned an appropriate run group by the organizers and will have a split start from other classes.
+The cars running in the Challenge will be assigned an appropriate run group by the organizers and will have a split start from other classes.